danielbrouwer08/i3Minimize/README.md

 	gtk3

 # Installation
+First clone this repository using the following command:

+	git clone git@github.com:danielbrouwer08/i3Minimize.git

+Enter the directory that has been created:

+	cd./i3Minimize

 To compile and install just run the install script.

 	./install (from the root directory)

-Be sure that the script is enabled for execution with the following command:
+If it does not work, be sure that the script is enabled for execution with the following command:

 	sudo chmod 755 ./install (from the root directoy)